tieguy/OSM-collabmark.org/CPM/Collaborative-Mark-Policy-draft.md

 - the logos of the State of the Map conference

 ### 1.2.
 “Use” of the Community marks
 This policy applies whenever you want to use the Community marks.
 Section 2 of this policy applies to all uses of the marks.
-Other sections apply only to uses that do not require separate permission, uses that require a trademark license, or uses under agreements held by `[insert groups/organizations recognized by the community, if any (e.g. user groups)]`.
+Other sections apply only to uses that do not require separate permission, uses that require a trademark license, or uses under agreements held by local chapters.
 If you have a separate trademark license from the Trademark steward, and it is inconsistent with this policy, you must follow those license terms, not this policy.

 ### 1.3.
 “We” or the “Trademark steward”
 This policy regulates the use of marks held by the Open Street Map Foundation, who acts as a steward for the Community marks.
 Sometimes, this policy simply refers to the Trademark steward as “we.”